The stench of death, decay and shit permeated the air.

 With that, Grayson turned back around, continuing their advance.
 Off in the distance, he saw a leafless dead-looking tree.
 Beyond the tree was a tall, abandoned building.
 According to his scouts, this was where the enemies where hiding out.
 He decided the tree was where they would get ready for their attack.

-The smell of death tickled his nose fervently.
+Another whiff of death tickled his nose fervently.
 Stifling a sneeze, Grayson stopped suddenly.
 His eyes widen while his mouth parted slightly.

 The tree was tall with a thick trunk.
 The branches extended out like claws, making it easy for the fifteen decomposed bodies to hang from a noose around their necks.
+The black birds that appeared to be perched on the tree limbs were actually perched on the dead’s heads and bodies, pecking at their rotting flesh.

 Many of the bodies were women.
 They were stripped naked with whip marks canvasing their bodies.
 Dried blood stained their skins, but what truly shocked Grayson was the blood between their legs.